[Dateline: 22 January 2008]

 Another impressionable volume was a black & white picture book of the 1930’s depression era that my parents had.
 It was titled The Desperate Years I was in grade school when I first looked through and studied the pictures of sadness and misery in that book.
 I thought to myself that if it happened once, it could happen again.

 Over the years, there were other books, and there were stories from people who had lived during The Great Depression.
-One of my uncles has been writing a book about his recollections of the depression era.
+One of my uncles wrote a book about his recollections of the depression era.
 Now in his eighties, he was just a small boy during the depression, but he remembers it in great detail.
-He let me read the manuscript to his book.

 People think that sort of thing can’t happen again.
 Don’t bet on it.

 I had to laugh a couple weeks ago when I heard an NPR radio program in which they were discussing whether or not we were in a recession.
 Of course we are in a recession!
-When it gets to the point where things are so bad that the talking heads are wondering if we are in a recession, then you know for sure we are, and we’ve probably been in one for several months now.
-Soon they will be talking depression.
-Are we in a depression?
-And then they will be talking about inflation.
-Are we experiencing inflation?
+When it gets to the point where things are so bad that the talking heads are wondering if we are in a recession, then you know for sure we are, and we’ve probably been in one for several months.
+Don't expect the government or mainstream media to tell you the economic truth until it's old news.

 That said, I would like to give you my thoughts and suggestions for agrarian-style economic self defense.